kulwantparkar/kulwantparkar/README.md

 </div>

 ### About me:
 > *Hey, I’m Kulwant Parkar but people here call me Spide.
 I grew up in India.
 I speak Hindi and broken English.
-I love play football.
+I love to play football.
 >   I am newbie in this coding industry but i am eager to learn.*
 <br>
 - 🔭 I’m currently working on #100DayOfCode <br>